-- Continue to be an active participant in the Age-Appropriate Pedagogies Project; promoting a range and balance of learning experiences for our children. - Engage teachers in a range of relevant Professional Readings; supporting this expectation with access to individual copies of reference material. - Explicit Instruction Archer & Hughes - Teaching of Writing Cameron - o Continuum of Literacy Learning Fountas & Pinnell - Open-Ended Maths Activities Lilburn & Sullivan - Continue to partner as a John Fleming Case Study school; with a continued focus on effective Classroom Practice. - Continue to utilise DIRT (Dedicated Improvement & Reflection Time) to build self-talk and self-efficacy within the students; promote a Re-do culture (Austin's Butterfly). - Continue to promote the Marginal Learning Gain approach continue to narrow the focus, to keep an improvement momentum. - Utilise a Cohort Interaction Model (CIM) to contextual and enhance teacher thinking, to minimise social loafing, to maximise accountable talk (conversations not presentations) within year level cohorts.
+- Continue to be an active participant in the Age-Appropriate Pedagogies Project; promoting a range and balance of learning experiences for our children. - Engage teachers in a range of relevant Professional Readings; supporting this expectation with access to individual copies of reference material. - Explicit Instruction Archer & Hughes, Doug Fisher - Continuum of Literacy Learning Fountas & Pinnell - o Open-Ended Maths Activities Lilburn & Sullivan - Continue to partner as a John Fleming Case Study school; with a continued focus on effective Classroom Practice. - Continue to utilise DIRT (Dedicated Improvement & Reflection Time) to build selftalk and self-efficacy within the students; promote a Re-do culture (Austin's Butterfly). - Build the Cycle of Inquiry mindset for teachers to use with planning and teaching priorities. - Continue to promote the Marginal Learning Gain approach continue to narrow the focus, to keep the improvement mindset/ momentum. - Utilise a Cohort Interaction Model (CIM) to contextual and enhance teacher thinking, to minimise social loafing, to maximise accountable talk (conversations not presentations) within year level cohorts.